Toronto Fringe Festival

 The Toronto Fringe Festival is an annual theatre festival, featuring un-juried plays by unknown or well-known artists, taking place in the theatres of Toronto, Ontario, Canada.
-Several productions originally mounted at the Fringe have later been remounted for larger audiences, including the Tony Award-winning musical The Drowsy Chaperone.
+Several productions originally mounted at the Fringe have later been remounted for larger audiences, including the Tony Award-winning musical The Drowsy Chaperone, and the sitcom Kim's Convenience.

 Features

 The Toronto Fringe Festival started in 1989 and hosts over 150 productions every July.

 It is well known for not having a jury to judge which plays will be presented.
 Instead it uses a lottery system which gives each play an equal chance.
 It depends mostly on volunteers, donors/sponsors, and government grants.
 One notable feature is the 24-hour playwriting contest in which contestants write a play in one day based on items selected by the Fringe and the winning play is performed on the last day of the festival.

 In 2008 "The Fringe of Toronto" launched a second festival called "The Next Stage Festival" (NSTF) which takes place annually in January.
 Unlike the summer festival, NSTF is juried and presents both new and remounted projects by "Fringe Artists".
 Also, unlike the summer Fringe Festival NSTF only showcases 8 productions.

 NSTF was the first major step in the organization branching out to a year-round support organization that brings many opportunities to artists and arts-lovers.
 Since the launch of NSTF "The Toronto Fringe" has also introduced a number of artists outreach programs including The Fringe Evolution Fund to help independent producers remount their shows outside of the festival, and youth outreach programs including 10x10x10 which distributes 1,000 rush passes to priority youth in and around Toronto.

 In 2010 the Toronto Fringe launched a new and expanded Fringe Club featuring free nightly entertainment, an expanded beer tent, a public stage called "Postscript Patio", art installations called Fringe-Pretty-Things, and food service provided by local restaurants.